vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ## The Peakboard application

 First, we build a simple Peakboard application to use for our example.
 The app has a large text box which displays any notifications.
 It also has a button, which the user can tap, to confirm the notification.

-Both elements are hidden by default, so confirming a message is nothing else than setting the text box and the button back to hidden.
+Both of these controls are hidden by default.
+The text box and button only appear when the app receives a notification.
+And when the user taps the button, the app re-hides the text box and button.

 ![image](/assets/2025-10-10/010.png)